 The Pasila quarter, already conceived as a relief for the building pressure on the historical center in the 1918 Saarinen plan and developed in various phases in the recent past, is ready to take a new important role in the new territorial dimension of the city.

-The work presented in 2009 corresponds to the further elaboration of a “detailed plan“ and two “sample towers“ for the area south of the existing bridge.
 The tissue of tower buildings envisaged by the detailed plan, around an open area of high architectural quality, is distinguished by the fact that every tower features a combination of offices on the lower floors and residences on the upper ones.
 Both on urban plan and architectural level the project pays considerable attention to the issue of energy saving and environmental sustainability in the new city, with the contribution of Buro Happold in relation to the latest technical innovations and materials in the area.
-The project, which can at this point in time be considered as the most important for the transformation of the Finnish capital, has met with considerable success both with the public and with the administration and operators In the sector, and represents a fundamental innovative contribution on the subject of “sustainable urbanism“.

 Cino Zucchi Architetti with One Works and Buro Happold London